matiasconsiglio/prints/README.md

 ##### Epic 3: Sorting and Searching

-11. Edit and Delete Comments:
+11. Sort Prints:
-    - As a Site User I can choose to manipulate my comment so that I can edit it or delete it.
+    - As a site user and costumer I can sort the prints by category so that I can easily choose the print I want.

-12. Like and Unlike Events:
+        - Sort option available in the menu around the whole site.
+        - Manual testing for the different categories.

+12. Search Engine:
-    - As a Site User I can like or unlike an event so that I can interact with the content.
+    - As a site user and customer I can search prints by description or name so I can choose the type of print I want.
+        - Search bar available in the menu around the whole site.
+        - Manual testing for name and description.

+##### Epic 4: Purchashing and Checkout

 13. Social Media:
     - As a Site User I can interact with the event social media so that I can follow the different DJs and/or organisers.